great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 :::tip

 Before doing the migration, we recommend that you create a backup of your V2 Checkpoints.
+Checkpoints are typically stored as `.yml` configuration files in the `checkpoints/` directory of your `great_expectations/` folder.
+We recommend that you make a backup copy of these files or the directory.

 :::